-1) Level-1 Anomalies: Figures 4(a)-4(d) give the Receiver Operator Characteristics (ROC) for Level-1 anomalies for the interleaved execution of three workflows.
-The figures show that all the RAMP versions have significantly lower false positives and higher true positives than HTM and KNN-CAD.
+1) Level-1 Anomalies: Figures 6(a)-6(d) give the Receiver Operator Characteristics (ROC) for the Level-1 anomalies due to Scheduler change, DOS attack, Task Manipulation and Workflow Manipulation, respectively, for interleaved execution of three workflows.
+In each figure, the three versions of RAMP are compared against HTM and KNN-CAD.
+We observe from the figures that all the RAMP versions have significantly lower false positives and higher true positives than HTM and KNN-CAD.
 On average considering the Area Under Curve (AUC) results in Table II for anomalies L1A1-L1A4, RAMP shows an 46.62% and 84.14% increase in AUC compared to HTM and KNN-CAD, respectively.
 We attribute this increase to the adaptive training module, which adjusts model weights to avoid reporting repetitive anomalies.

-Figure 4(a) shows that, RAMP-oracle has higher true positive rates than the other models on L1A1.
+Figure 6(a) shows that, at the same false positive rate level, RAMP-oracle has higher true positive rates than the other models on L1A1.
 In addition, RAMP-no-feedback has slightly higher false positive rates than the others.
-We note similar results with respect to other anomaly situations (Figures 4(b)-4(d)).
+We note similar results with respect to other anomaly situations (Figures 6(b)-6(d)).
 However, when comparing the AUC results of three RAMP versions (Table II), the performance of RAMP is close to that of RAMP-oracle and RAMP-no-feedback by a difference of $\pm 5\%$ .

-We note similar results in single workflow executions, where all RAMP versions greatly outperforms HTM and KNN-CAD.
+In single workflow executions, we note similar performance results where all RAMP versions greatly outperforms HTM and KNN-CAD.
 Due to lack of space, we present only the AUC results for single workflow execution in Table II.
-As single workflow execution does not contain noise, RAMP has increased performance in all anomaly situations (Average Level-1 RAMP AUC increases from 0.8883 to 0.9959).
+As single workflow execution removes the additional noise with regard to anomaly detection, RAMP has increased performance in all anomaly situations (Average Level-1 RAMP AUC increases from 0.8883 to 0.9959).

 We observe that the noise caused by interleaved workflow executions has a higher impact on inter-workflow anomalies L1A1 and L1A2 than intra-workflow anomalies L1A3 and L1A4.
 Inter-workflow anomalies occurring to a given workflow instance can interfere with other interleaving workflows.

-RAMP has slightly lower AUC for inter-workflow anomalies, as shown in Figures 4(a) and 4(b), where the maximum true positive rate for RAMP is around 0.8.
+RAMP has slightly lower AUC for inter-workflow anomalies, as shown in Figures 6(a) and 6(b), where the maximum true positive rate for RAMP is around 0.8.
 In contrast, the performance with intra-workflow anomalies is not affected by interleaving workflows because they are local to a single workflow instance.

-2) Level-2 Adversarial Anomalies: Figures 4(e) and 4(f) give the performance results of all RAMP versions for Level-2 anomalies.
+2) Level-2 Adversarial Anomalies: Figures 6(e) and 6(f) give the performance results of all RAMP versions for Level-2 anomalies.
 As expected, even though their AUCs decrease slightly, all three RAMP models perform well in adversarial situations (Table II).
 RAMP-no-feedback has its false positive rates increased more significantly than the other two RAMP variants along with a slight increase in its true positive rates.
 We further note that the performance of RAMP is close to that of RAMP-oracle, suggesting that RAMP performs robustly even in adversarial situations.